adzuki1/SDL2-tutorial/README.md

 - 'window.cpp': Implementation file containing the code for the Window class.

 - 'main.cpp': Main function to create an instance of window.

+# Compilation

+Run this command on terminal to compile the file:

+    g++ main.cpp window.cpp -o main -lSDL2

+Then run the command bellow to execute the program:

+    ./main